History and Memory

 From the discovery of the new world to the birth of a country

-The exhibition has reserved a place of honour for the award-winning model displaying the fortifications of Montreal, with visitors treated to a one-of-a-kind interactive experience.
-The model, fully restored in 2011, features interactive technology that combines historical analysis with illustrations from the Stewart Museum collection.
-Visitors are now able to literally “touch” history.
+The exhibition reserves a special place for the famous model of Montreal, a fortified city, with visitors treated to a one-of-a-kind interactive experience.
+The model combines historical analysis with illustrations from the Museum’s collections.

 BE AN INSIDER